-TWELVE Tasmanian school children are going to Antarctica after winning the competition to name the Australian Antarctic division’s new icebreaker.
+TWELVE school children are going to Antarctica after winning the competition to name the Australian Antarctic division’s new icebreaker.

-Environment minister, Josh Frydenberg, announced the winning students from St from St Virgil’s College in Hobart, Tasmania, and Secret Harbour Primary School near Perth, West Australia named the new $1.9 billion vessel RSV Nuyina, meaning ‘aurora australis’ in Palawa Kani, the language of Tasmanian Aborigines.
+Environment minister, Josh Frydenberg, announced the winning students from St from St Virgil’s College in Hobart, Tasmania, and Secret Harbour Primary School near Perth, Western Australia named the new $1.9 billion vessel RSV Nuyina, meaning ‘aurora australis’ in Palawa Kani, the language of Tasmanian Aborigines.

 In a statement, the minister said there were close to 800 entries from primary and secondary students from around Australia, many of which were inspired by the aurora australis.